 Do you feel captions and subtitles in YouTube videos are one and the same?
 Well, they’re not.
-Although similar, there is a world of difference between captions and subtitles.
+Although similar, there is a difference between closed captions and subtitles.
 YouTube has expanded its reach exponentially, and as a creator, you might need to cater to the different needs of your global audience.
-This article will help you learn what is closed captioning and enable you to select the best suitable for your videos.
+This article will help you learn what closed captioning is and enable you to select the best option for your videos.

 What Is Closed Captioning?

-Let’s first understand what is caption in YouTube videos.
+Let’s first understand what a caption is in YouTube videos.
 Captions are words that appear in the lower center part of YouTube videos.
 It transcribes what people are saying in the video.

-It helps viewers get a better sense of the video’s context, even if they need to watch on mute or face difficulty understanding what the viewer is saying.
+It helps viewers better understand the video’s context, even if they need to watch on mute or have difficulty understanding what the viewer is saying.

 In certain instances, captions also include certain descriptions of background music or effects.
 For example, you are watching a YouTube video, and there’s background music playing.
 So, captions would be like, ‘Silent music playing,’ or ‘Alpha beats playing,’ etc.